-Our Student Affairs office runs a free weekend shuttle service to the Annapolis Mall and a D.C. metro station, making it very easy to access planes, trains, and buses out of the tri-state area.
+Our Student Affairs office coordinates a break time shuttle service to a D.C.metro station, making it easy to access planes, trains, and buses out of the tri-state area.
 SEB and the Student Government Association (SGA) sponsor one bus trip per semester to cities such as Washington D.C. and NYC.